 Furthermore, employers are not confident to hire asylum seekers who are in possession of only the asylum request receipt or of the request for renewal of the six-month permit because the receipt, although bearing the photograph and legally equated to the residence permit, has no expiry date.
 They prefer to hire people with original permits.

-Moreover, as reported to ASGI, many Provincial Offices for Labour do not allow asylum seekers under the Dublin procedure to enrol on the lists of unemployed persons and some Questure have expressed a negative opinion about the possibility for these people to be employed before it is confirmed that Italy is responsible for their asylum application.
-During 2018, some regions where this occurred such as Friuli-Venezia Giulia changed their position on this issue.
-However, in 2019, ASGI was told the problem was still occurring along the national territory.
-The CJEU decision of 14 January 2021, according to which Article 15 of the Directive 2013/33/EU must be interpreted as precluding national legislation which excludes an applicant for international protection from access to the labour market on the sole ground that a transfer decision has been taken in his or her regard under Dublin Regulation, should overcome the different orientations existing along the national territory.
+Moreover, as reported to ASGI, many Provincial Offices for Labour do not allow asylum seekers under the Dublin procedure to enrol on the lists of unemployed persons and some Questure have expressed a negative opinion about the possibility for these people to be employed, before it is confirmed that Italy is responsible for their asylum application.
+During 2018, some regions where this occurred – such as Friuli-Venezia Giulia – changed their position on this issue.
+However, in 2019, ASGI was told the problem was still present on the national territory.
+The CJEU decision of 14 January 2021, according to which Article 15 of the Directive 2013/33/EU must be interpreted as precluding national legislation which excludes an applicant for international protection from access to the labour market on the sole ground that a transfer decision has been taken in his or her regard under Dublin Regulation, should overcome the different orientations existing in the national territory.

 In addition, the objective factors affecting the possibility of asylum seekers to find a job are language barriers, the remote location of the accommodation and the lack of specific support founded on their needs.

 L.132/2020 has re-introduced the possibility – abolished by Decree Law 113/2018 implemented by L.132/2018 – for asylum seekers to be involved in activities of social utility in favour of local communities.